Cosmetic Dentistry FAQs

 Q. How do I know whether a cosmetic dentist is good or not?

-A. One of the first questions you should ask is what type of training he has for the particular procedures you’re interested in.
+A. One of the first questions you should ask is what type of training he or she has for the particular procedures you’re interested in.
 Not all dentists know and perform all cosmetic dentistry procedures.
-As such, cosmetic dentists often involve other specialists (orthodontist, endodontist, lab techs, etc.) in treatment planning and execution.
+As such, dentists often involve other specialists (orthodontist, endodontist, lab techs, etc.) in treatment planning and execution.
 It is important to know exactly who will be involved in your treatment and what they will be doing.

 You should also ask to see before-and-after photos of patients who underwent those procedures.
 Ask questions about their cases and the strategies the dentist used to improve their smiles.

-Q. May I choose to be sedated during cosmetic dentistry procedures?
+Q. May I choose to be sedated?

 • Your health and medical history.